JohnSnowLabs/johnsnowlabs/docs/en/alab/preannotation.md

 ## Pipeline Limitations

 Loading too many models in the pre-annotation server is not memory efficient and may not be practically required.
-Starting from version <bl>1.8.0</bl>, Annotation Lab supports maximum of five different models to be used for the pre-annotation server deployment.
+Starting from version <bl>1.8.0</bl>, Generative AI Lab supports maximum of five different models to be used for the pre-annotation server deployment.

-Another restriction for Annotation Lab versions older than 4.2.0 is that two models trained on different embeddings cannot be used together in the same project.
+Another restriction for Generative AI Lab versions older than 4.2.0 is that two models trained on different embeddings cannot be used together in the same project.
 The Labeling Config will throw validation errors in any of the cases above, and we cannot save the configuration preventing pre-annotation server deployment.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/5_models.png" style="width:100%;"/>